flyconnectome/crantr/README.md

 # load library
 library(crantr)

-# get meta data, will one dya be available via CAVE tables
+# get meta data, will one day be available via CAVE tables
 ac <- crant_table_query()

 # have a look at it!